Einsums/Einsums/README.md

 ## Requirements
 A C++ compiler with C++20 support.

-The following libraries are required to build EinsumsInCpp:
+The following libraries are required to build Einsums:

 * BLAS and LAPACK
 * HDF5

+The following libraries are also required, but will be fetched if they can not be found.

+* fmtlib >= 11
+* Catch2 >= 3
+* range-v3 >= 12
+* Einsums/h5cpp
+* p-ranav/argparse
+* gabime/spdlog >= 1

 On my personal development machine, I use MKL for the above requirements.
 On GitHub Actions, stock BLAS, LAPACK, and FFTW3 are used.